ZhaoZheDa/Code-and-Dataset-for-YOLORS/README.md

   The model data loading code and data augmentation code can be seen at YOLORS/utils/datasets.py
   Strip pooling code can be seen at YOLORS/models/common.py
 ## Datasets
-  Please download the dataset from
+  Please download the dataset from：https://pan.baidu.com/s/1m5cvKspxYZa-MeNQBLZ3UQ 提取码：1234